hazelcast/hazelcast-jet/hazelcast-jet-distribution/src/root/license/README.txt

-The artifacts in the connectors and plugins folder are licensed under Hazelcast Community License.
+The artifacts in the opt folder, except the hazelcast-jet-spring module, are licensed under Hazelcast Community License.
 All other artifacts in this distribution are released under Apache License 2.0.